 The teat should be placed at the non-cleft area.

 Monitor baby’s intake and visual feedback.
-Suspend feeding if baby chokes coughs or exhibits signs of distress.
+Stop feeding if baby chokes, coughs or exhibits signs of distress.
 Resume only when conditions return to normal.

-Water can be given in small quantities at the end of feeding to help clean the mouth.
+Water can be given in small amount at the end of feeding to help clean the mouth.